 Lecturer: Andreas F. Staffel

-As always, explained on the grand piano and with historical sound and film examples.
+As always, explained on the grand piano and with historical sound examples.

 Admission free, donations allowed!